fsiddiqi03/DiscordAWS/README.md

 ## File download

-close the github repo onto the machine you plan on running the bottom
+Clone the github repo onto the machine you plan on running the bottom

 ### Linux Setup